splunk/observability-workshop/docs/module3/k3s.md

 ---

-Validate that your cluster is discovered and shown (In a workshop you can see many more clusters) by finding your cluster by searching for `{YOUR_INITIALS}-SFX-WORKSHOP`:
+Validate that your cluster is discovered and shown (In a workshop you can see many more clusters) by finding your cluster by searching for `[YOUR_INITIALS]-SFX-WORKSHOP`:

 ![Find Your Cluster](../images/module3/M3-l1-find-cluster.png)

-If there are many clusters you can use the dashboard filter to narrow down to your Kubernetes cluster e.g. `kubernetes_cluster: {YOUR_INITIALS}-SFX-WORKSHOP` or do this by  after selecting your cluster with your mouse.
+If there are many clusters you can use the dashboard filter to narrow down to your Kubernetes cluster e.g. `kubernetes_cluster: [YOUR_INITIALS]-SFX-WORKSHOP` or do this by  after selecting your cluster with your mouse.

 ![K8S Clusters Filter](../images/module3/M3-l1-selecting-k3-cluster.png)